ptstream/vclock/README.md

     It has been tested under Raspbian Stretch with desktop on a Raspberry PI3 and using the official 7” screen.

-To test it, some installers are avalaible at: https://drive.google.com/open?id=1-NYaP9FZ8btiqm2BfRxURVEukjmCO6SI Please read user-manual.pdf before installing Nixie.
+To test it, some installers are avalaible at: https://drive.google.com/open?id=1-NYaP9FZ8btiqm2BfRxURVEukjmCO6SI Please see user-manual.pdf before installing Nixie.